tawnyblvd/web_project_3/README.md

 **Intro**

-This is a project that showcases the hometowns of some of Practicum's employees.
+This is a project that showcases the hometowns of some of Practicum's employees and students.
 We've made it so all the elements are displayed correctly on popular screen sizes.

 **Technologies Used**